1996 Cerveza Club Colombia Open

-The 1996 Cerveza Club Colombia Open was a men's tennis tournament played on outdoor clay courts at the Club Campestre El Rancho in Bogotá in Colombia and was part of the World Series of the 1996 ATP Tour.
-It was the third edition of the tournament and ran from September 9 through September 15, 1996.
-Thomas Muster won the singles title.
+The 1996 Cerveza Club Colombia Open was a men's professional tennis tournament played on outdoor clay courts at the Club Campestre El Rancho in Bogotá in Colombia and was part of the World Series of the 1996 ATP Tour.
+It was the third edition of the tournament and was held from 9 September through 15 September 1996.
+First-seeded Thomas Muster, who entered the main draw on a wildcard, won the singles title.